-Tea tree oil is essential in my medicine cabinet.
+Tea tree oil is an essential in my medicine cabinet.

-We have used tea tree oil in our family for years mainly as a disinfectant in my all-purpose spray cleaner, for bug bites and sunburns, and as my topical replacement for antibiotics.
-It is one of 6 essential oils in my homemade antibiotic mixture using a coconut oil carrier.
+We have used tea tree oil in our family for years mainly as a disinfectant in my all-purpose spray cleaner, for bug bites and sunburns, and as a part of my topical replacement for antibiotics.

 Most know it as an ingredient in homemade cleaners and now in toothpastes and antifungal preparations.

 In a fascinating article, the American Cancer Society tells us:

 “The aborigines of Australia were the first to discover the healing properties of tea tree oil thousands of years ago.
 They treated cuts, burns, and skin infections by crushing the leaves of the tree and applying them to cuts and injuries.

 In the 1770s, the British explorer Captain Cook observed the native Australians brewing tea from the leaves.
 He then brewed tea of his own to give to his crew to prevent scurvy.
 He coined the name tea tree.

 “In the 1920s, Australian physicians began to use the oil to clean wounds and prevent infections after surgery.
 They believed it to be more effective than carbolic acid, the antiseptic most used at that time.
 Average Australians then began to use the oil as a household remedy for skin conditions and fungus infections.

 During World War II, tea tree oil was included in the first-aid kits given to all Australian soldiers and sailors.

 “After the discovery of penicillin and other antibiotics in the late 1940s, tea tree oil went out of favor as an antiseptic until the 1980s, when it was discovered that some bacteria were resistant to certain antibiotics, such as methicillin and vancomycin.
 Today, there is renewed interest in tea tree oil as an alternative to these antibiotics for skin infections.”